naikari/naikari/Readme.md

 ### macOS

-Warning: this procedure is inadequate if you want to build a Naev.app that you can share with users of older macOS versions than your own.
+Warning: this procedure is inadequate if you want to build a Naikari.app that you can share with users of older macOS versions than your own.

 Dependencies may be installed using [Homebrew](https://brew.sh):
 ```